 Who has just had a baby and her jelly belly and stretch marks are the reason why she doesn’t want to undress in front of her husband.
 Or the mum who can’t remember the last time she had a haircut or her cuticles pushed back to reveal pretty nails?

 Or the depressed mum, who is so sleep-deprived and struggling with the task of keeping a little human alive that she can’t bear to face the outside world.
 And try to look normal.
+What about those women?

 Yet, I freely admit, I too struggle with the same sort of authenticity on social media.
 Whilst I can write about my flaws and downfalls, I don’t particularly want to post a picture of me looking less than my best.